sadra-safaei/imu-step-counter/README.md

 scipy.signal.filtfilt
 ```

-This allows the signal to be filtered without introducing the phase shift associated with conventional one-directional filtering.
+This filtering approach avoids introducing a phase shift into the processed signal.

 ---

 ### 3. Threshold Selection

-The filtered acceleration signal was analyzed through multiple walking trials to determine an appropriate detection threshold.
+Multiple walking trials were used to investigate an appropriate detection threshold.

-Based on the experimental evaluation, the baseline threshold was selected as:
+The baseline threshold selected for the main processing configuration was:

 ```text
 Threshold = 1.03 g
 ```

-The threshold was used together with a minimum peak-distance constraint to reduce false detections caused by small fluctuations in the signal.
+The threshold was combined with a minimum peak-distance constraint to reduce false detections caused by small fluctuations in the signal.

 ---